yeagerai/genlayer-simulator/CONTRIBUTING.md

 - **[Discord Channel](https://discord.gg/8Jm4v89VAu)**: Our primary hub for discussions, support, and announcements.
 - **[Telegram Group](https://t.me/genlayer)**: For more informal chats and quick updates.

 Your continuous feedback drives better product development.
-Please engage with us regularly to test, discuss, and improve the GenLayer Simulator.
+Please engage with us regularly to test, discuss, and improve the GenLayer Studio.